tarof429/stuckathome/k8s/pods.md

 pod/nginx created
 ```

 This command tells kubectl to create a pod called `nginx` using the nginx image.
+This method is useful to know on the CKE.

 Now let's see if this command really worked.